grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Percy rode her boat facing the stern, on the lookout for the thing she feared -- the black shadow of the sub rising up somewhere back in their wake among the densely-clustered huts.

-It was just as she was beginning to believe the _Grackle_ may have gone for the bait and followed Shakes that she heard a muffled thump coming from some distance behind, followed by crunching wood.
+She was just beginning to believe the _Grackle_ may have gone for the bait and followed the _Gnat_ when she heard a muffled thump and crunching wood coming from some distance behind.
 The sounds bounced over the thatched roofs of the huts.
-She lifted her binoculars and saw long boards, clumps of thatch, and huge splinters shooting up into the air.
+Through her binoculars she saw long boards, clumps of thatch, and huge splinters shooting up into the air.
 Every few seconds, another hollow thump and crunch, followed by more splintering wood.

 The thumps came faster, flowing together until the detritus of the huts was being blasted into the air in a long continuous stream of pulverized wood and straw.
 The ram of the _Grackle_ was being used to plow a direct route through, as though the ramshackle homes were nothing but so much snow needing to be cleared from the central artery of some Northern city.
 A path of monstrous destruction, moving rapidly towards the _Prospect_.